ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 |image76|

-Enter you security credentials and the primary menu will appear.
+Enter your security credentials and the primary menu will appear.

 |image77|